 One example is the Holî SleepCompanion.
 This specialized smart bulb is designed to wake you up naturally with a specifically tuned blue tint that reduces the level of melatonin in your body.
 It’s got another mode to help you fall asleep faster.
-Basically, this product will not only light your room, but help you feel better rested in the long run.
+Basically, this product will not only light your room but help you feel better rested in the long run.

 Another innovative lighting product is the Flux Bluetooth Smart LED.
-This single bulb supports over 16 million color gradients, and is controllable entirely via a smartphone app.
+This single bulb supports over 16 million color gradients and is controllable entirely via a smartphone app.
 It can be programmed to shine different colors at different times of the day, and can even be programmed to react to music in the room.

 Here’s the Sengled Boost.
 Have you ever noticed that your wifi doesn’t quite reach every corner of the home?
 While signal boosters have been around for a few years, now you can safely hide them away in full integration with your lighting scheme.

-Smart Home Entertainment Devices
+2. Smart Entertainment Devices for the Home

 When it comes to smart automation in the home, your entertainment devices are perhaps the first obvious step to take.
 Your existing electronics are likely ready for connectivity if they were purchased recently.
 Whether you’re looking for a central hub to control them all, a smart way to connect to your phone or tablet, or home automation, this list is your place to be.

 Here’s the Logitech Harmony Home Hub.
 Using a free companion app, this sleek device is a smart hub that allows you to take smartphone-based control of up to 8 home entertainment and other automation devices.
 It’s the physical centerpiece of any smart entertainment setup, the key component to tying the whole thing together.

 The Amazon Echo is a smart home hub that’s designed around your voice.
 Once it’s plugged in, you operate it entirely hands-free.
-Not only can it play your music via built-in apps or Bluetooth streaming; the Echo can control other smart devices around the home, from lighting and switches to heaters or anything else you can plug in.
+Not only can it play your music via built-in apps or Bluetooth streaming; the Echo can control other smart devices around the home, from lighting and switches to heaters or anything else you can plugin.

 Take a look at the NEEO Thinking Remote.
 With a built-in database of over 30,000 devices that it can connect to and control, the NEEO is designed for simplified, centralized control of your entire smart home.
-Beyond this, the remote offers hand recognition and a high resolution touch screen, to make personalized, automated control as direct and easy as possible.
+Beyond this, the remote offers hand recognition and a high-resolution touch screen, to make personalized, automated control as direct and easy as possible.
 It’s even got a “find a remote” SOS feature!

-Smart Home Appliances
+3. Smart Home Appliances